 Get the Nexgrill gas grill at Amazon or The Home Depot (red model).

 This Kenmore grill presents a step up from the smaller models that dominate the under-$500 price range.
 With three stainless steel burners and a 30,000-BTU output, it’s versatile, allowing the grill master to create three separate cooking zones.
 Its more than 512 square inches of cooking space can handle a few dozen burgers or a couple of steaks and multiple sides.
 Two side tables provide prep space.

 The Kenmore is also one of the more stylish grills going, thanks to the streamlined look of its pedestal base.
 The three-burner grill is unusual in that it comes in seven color options, so you can coordinate it to suit the style of your outdoor living space.

 - BTUs: 30,000

 Its ability to use gas, wood, and/or charcoal from its innovative flavor drawer makes this Char-Griller model an attractive option for those who like the convenience of gas but miss the flavor of charcoal.
-Its unique design consists of four 10,000-BTU burners set below a drawer that houses charcoal and wood at the same time.
-The gas burners ignite the charcoal or wood, creating smoke that infuses food with flavor.
+Its unique design consists of four 10,000-BTU burners set below a drawer that houses charcoal, wood, or pellets at the same time.
+The gas burners ignite these materials, creating smoke that infuses food with flavor.